svn2github/ninjafirewall/trunk/readme.txt

 To get the most efficient protection, NinjaFirewall can automatically update its security rules daily, twice daily or even hourly.
 Each time a new vulnerability is found in WordPress or one of its plugins/themes, a new set of security rules will be made available to protect your blog immediately.

-Because we respect our users privacy, security rules updates are downloaded from wordpress.org repo only.
-There is no connection to NinTechNet's servers (A.K.A "phoning home") during the update process.

 = Strong Privacy =

-Unlike a Cloud Web Application Firewall, or Cloud WAF, NinjaFirewall works and **filters the traffic on your own server** and infrastructure.
-That means that your sensitive data (contact form messages, customers credit card number, login credentials etc) remain on your server and **is not routed through a third-party company's servers**, which could pose unnecessary risks (e.g., employees accessing your data or logs in plain text, theft of private information, man-in-the-middle attack etc).
+Unlike a Cloud Web Application Firewall, or Cloud WAF, NinjaFirewall works and filters the traffic on your own server and infrastructure.
+That means that your sensitive data (contact form messages, customers credit card number, login credentials etc) remain on your server and is not routed through a third-party company's servers, which could pose unnecessary risks (e.g., employees accessing your data or logs in plain text, theft of private information, man-in-the-middle attack etc).

 = IPv6 compatibility =

-IPv6 compatibility is a mandatory feature for a security plugin: if it supports only IPv4, **hackers can easily bypass the plugin by using an IPv6**.
+IPv6 compatibility is a mandatory feature for a security plugin: if it supports only IPv4, hackers can easily bypass the plugin by using an IPv6.
 NinjaFirewall natively supports IPv4 and IPv6 protocols, for both public and private addresses.

 = Multi-site support =